jorgegorka/svelte-router/README.md

 ## currentRoute

-This property is propagated from _Route_ to the components it renders.
+This object is propagated from _Route_ to the components it renders.
 It contains information about the current route and the child routes.

+These are the properties available in this object:

+- name
+- component
+- layout
+- queryParams
+- namedParams
+- childRoute

 **Example:**